Glossary of Foreskin Restoration Terms

 this sheath along with remnants of the inner foreskin stimulates the production

-of additional skin cells, which creates the new foreskin.
+of additional skin, which creates the new foreskin.

 - Skin Bridge